 These are included for users that will be doing EVLA and ALMA telescope commissioning and software development.
-They will become part of the main cookbook in later releases.

 The general appendices provide more details on what's happening under the hood of CASA, as well as supplementary material on tasks, scripts, and relating CASA to other packages.
 These appendices include: